GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 ## Overview
-This project implements a neural network to predict the values of star spot parameters of an eclipsing binary star.
+This project implements a neural network to predict the values of star spot parameters of an eclipsing binary star system (EB system).
+An EB system consists of two stars in a very small distance, orbiting around their common center of mass.
+The phenomenon is periodical and under certain circumstances the two star can eclipse one the other causing a decrease of light observed in time.
+Consequently the light curve of EB's can be devided in four different parts.
+Two parts that we observe the maximum light (both stars visible) and two parts that we observe minimum light (eclipses).
+I general the two maximum of light observed in the curves should be equal.
+Whenever this is not the case, a maxima asymmetry (MA) is present.

+Many physical mechanisms can cause a MA.
+One of them is the presence of spot/s, which is an area on the star's surface that has different temperature (emmites different amount of light).
+There are four parameters that govern the spot.
+1. Longitude
+2. Latitude
+3. Size
+4. Temperature ratio

+The purpose of the present is to implement a neural network to search for a set of spot parameters values that could account for the MA observed in the EB system at hand.

 ## Outline
 - [1-Packages](#1-packages)